MaxHalford/maxhalford.github.io/content/blog/ogd-in-sql.md

 2021-12-27    3.941333
 ```

-☝️ *This usage of `WITH PARTITION` essentially boils down to a window function.
+☝️ *This usage of `WITH RECURSIVE` essentially boils down to a window function.
 This could be implemented as such, which would avoid the headache of thinking in terms of recursion.
 For instance, PostgreSQL supports [user-defined aggregates](https://www.postgresql.org/docs/current/xaggr.html), which can be applied over a window.
-However, the `WITH PARTITION` syntax has better support across databases.*
+However, the `WITH RECURSIVE` syntax has better support across databases.*

 ## Running covariance